This is our complete guide to Creatine for all types of fighters (Muay Thai, MMA, Boxing, Kickboxing, and BJJ).

 In addition to the various types of Creatine available, you can also get it in three different forms: pill, capsule, and powder.
 This creates a bit of confusion as to what creatine form is the best.

-The good news is that there are no significant advantages to pill, capsule or powder creatine in terms of efficacy.
+The good news is that there are no significant advantages to pill, capsule or powder creatine regarding efficacy.

 The only advantages may be which form is easiest for you to consume and perhaps the price you pay.
 Generally, unflavored powder is the cheapest (and the worst tasting) while the capsule and pill forms are more convenient.